Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple tool with 2 parameters and no output schema, the description provides complete information: purpose, usage, return format, update frequency, and cost.
-Sufficient for an agent to select and invoke correctly.
+For a two-parameter, read-only tool with strong annotations and no output schema, the description is comprehensive.
+It explains the source (ECB), freshness, failure behavior, cost, return format, and a clear usage scenario.
+No important information is missing for an agent to select and invoke this tool correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.